Mekepung: buffalo races

 Yes, it becomes a bloody sport after the animals have run a few races, but the buffaloes are cherished by the owners and despite what you see on race day they are treated like royalty.
 A pair of buffaloes can cost US$5,000 – that's an investment most owners value and protect.

 While you're in the area

-The bright painted fishing boats at Perancak are only a 15-minute drive away.
+The bright painted fishing boats at Perancak are only a 15-minute drive away (click the green "things to do in Negara" button for details).
 We recommend you head that way once you're done at the races.